dnc1994/MiniJavaCF/doc/report.md

 ### Error Reporting

-To have more human-friendly error reporting, we define a `ErrorReporter` class to be used everywhere.
+To have more human-friendly error reporting, we define a `ErrorReporter` class to be used for all the errors we encounter.

-We define the template of a error report to be:
+We define the template of a error message to be:

     "line " + offendingToken.getLine() + ":" + offendingToken.getCharPositionInLine() + " error: " + msg)